aosman101/mini-lake-dbt-duckdb/README.md

 ## Continuous Integration (GitHub Actions)

-This repo includes a `dbt build` workflow at `.github/workflows/dbt.yml`.
+This repository includes a `dbt build` workflow, located at `.github/workflows/dbt.yml`.
 It:

 - sets up Python 3.12
 - installs `dbt-core` and `dbt-duckdb`